How to File Your Delaware Franchise Tax On Time

 Click on “File annual report.”

 You’ll probably see a large “amount due,” (like, 10K+) but don’t panic.
-This has unnecessarily freaked out generations of startup founders.
+This has unnecessarily freaked out generations of startup founders, and is sort of a rite of passage.

 There are two methods to calculate the amount of tax you owe, and you can use whichever one is lower.
 Those methods are: